Sarah Chung

 - Complex PTSD

-- Identity-Based Exploration & Trauma
+- Identity-Based Exploration & Trauma (Disability, Ethnicity, Gender, Race, Religion, Sexuality)

 - Intergenerational Trauma

-- Neurodivergent Affirming Therapy
+- Neurodivergent-Affirming Therapy

 Certifications

 - B.S.
-Clinical Psychology
+Clinical Psychology, 2015

 About Sarah Chung

 My career in mental health began in 2015, shortly after completing my bachelor’s in psychology.
 I first worked as a psychiatric technician at the Utah State Hospital, supporting individuals coping with debilitating mental health problems.
-Afterward, I became a preschool teacher for tiny (and delightful) humans.
+Afterward, I became a preschool teacher for tiny and delightful humans.
 Both experiences taught me about the uncompromising importance of mental and emotional well-being, the impact of societal neglect toward mental health and education, and my commitment to providing excellent care for vulnerable people.
 In 2022, I began my Clinical Mental Health Counseling graduate program and concurrently worked as a practicum therapist for a middle school and a community clinic before joining Red Willow.

-While I tend to use Internal Family Systems (IFS), Feminist Multicultural Therapy (FMT), the mind-body connection, and Buddhist principles to create a holistic healing experience, I center the person in front of me above any specific method.
+While I tend to use Internal Family Systems (IFS), Feminist Multicultural Therapy (FMT), the mind- body connection, and Buddhist principles to create a holistic healing experience, I center the person in front of me above any specific method.
 Training and lived experience have taught me that healing is different for everyone.
 I hope to create a space where my clients can take the risk of letting themselves be seen by me.
 Offering the same connection, respect, and warmth that were instrumental in my healing journey is a role I hold with deep gratitude.